uart/scarphase/README.md

 # ScarPhase

 Utility program for finding and analyzing runtime phases.
+It uses libscarphase to detect phases, and phase-guided hardware performance counter multiplexing to record an application phase behavior and performance over time.

 ## Quick Start